 Dark Chocolate with Puffed Rice and Coconut Sugar

-This kind of sweet snack has a special place in my heart, and I am sure that many people who grew up in Croatia in the 90’s or before that can relate.
+This kind of sweet snack has a special place in my heart, and I am sure that many people who grew up in Croatia in the 90s or before can relate.
 The puffed rice chocolate bars used to be popular here, ever since they were first produced in the 60’s by one of the most famous Croatian chocolate factories.
 It used to be one of the staple sweets in the times when all those imported goodies were not that easily available in the Balkans.

 I remember loving the puffed rice chocolate as a kid, so I was excited to create a recipe for a healthier version that I can enjoy today, when I am much more careful with what I put in my body.

-Making the rice chocolate is fairly simple: just melt the cacao paste over a double boiler, add the powdered coconut sugar, whisk well to combine and add the rice.
+Making the puffed rice chocolate bars is fairly simple: just melt the cacao paste over a double boiler, add the powdered coconut sugar, whisk well to combine and add the rice.
 Mix with a spatula, transfer into a mould and leave in the fridge for a couple of hours to cool down.

 Although the temptation might be big, it is worth waiting for the chocolate to harden and get nice and crunchy.
 To make the process much shorter, you can put it in the freezer instead of the fridge.